numpy/numpy/doc/source/user/building.rst

 Building from source
 ====================

-Building locally on your machine gives you more granular control.
+Building locally on your machine gives you complete control over build options.
 If you are a MacOS or Linux user familiar with using the command line, you can continue with building NumPy locally by following the instructions below.